embedly/embedly-docs/extract/api/endpoints/1/extract.rst

 Media
 -----
-An object is the primary piece of media that is associated with a ``url``.
-It follows the general pattern of the
-:doc:`oEmbed Response </embed/api/endpoints/1/oembed>`, but with only a limited set of attributes.
+The media is primary type of content (video, photo, etc.) that is associated with a ``url``.
+It follows the general pattern of the :doc:`oEmbed Response </embed/api/endpoints/1/oembed>`, but with only a limited set of attributes.
+Note: It is optional and only available if we can classify it as such type.

 ``type``
     The resource type.
 Valid values, along with value-specific parameters, are